adaptive-learning/flocs-core/overview.md

 ----
 - move TODOs and Questions to GH issues
 - move overview/requirements to docstrings and README
+- finish prove of concept including web (min. viable product), then consult and improve
 - improve architecture, s.t. clients doesn't need to use subclassing (which requires knowing internals of the core), but rather just class/function composition [Q]
 - implement and test basic intents
   - [Q] how? injecting state/store (alt. is using corouintes)
 - implement and test basic store
+  - it should be a context manager: commit on each `__enter__` and/or `__exit__` (but after saving)
+  - method for computing diff
+  - thinking about usage: web/analysis can subclass and provide save method, but is there better way - maybe just providng import/export handler [Q]
 - tests for all modules
   - important: reducers, lazy state
   - using fixtures